Plant care and cultivation

 Begonias

 The colorful leaves of different types of begonias make them very attractive to different types of pollinators.
 Discover more plants like this with our list of flowers that attract hummingbirds.
+Additionally, begonias are known for their ability to purify indoor air, making them a popular choice for houseplant enthusiasts.

 The Best Partial-Shade Plants - Begonias